Transformer-based Models to Deal with Heterogeneous Environments in Human Activity Recognition: Proposal: Transformers for HAR

-As previously stated, the complexity of MSA is quadratic with the input size and is proportional to the embedding size $d$.
-In order to diminish the computing burden, Wu \emph{et al.} \cite{Wu2020LiteTransformer} has split the embedding dimension $d$ by half, where one-half feeds a LightConv block \cite{wu2019pay} while the remaining half feeds an MSA layer.
+This proposal is inspired by the pioneering work on Transformers in the field of NLP and vision.
+In particular, the ViT system has produced state-of-the-art results in image processing \cite{khan2021transformers} and has been the building block for many pre-trained models \cite{he2021masked,chen2021empirical,ek4529608comparing}.
+However, since MSA has quadratic complexity, transformer models can be heavyweights.
+For this reason, widespread usage of classical transformers in mobile and other low-resourced devices has yet to be adopted.
+Furthermore, to diminish further the computing burden, Wu \emph{et al.} \cite{Wu2020LiteTransformer} have proposed to split the embedding dimension by half, where one half feeds a LightConv block \cite{wu2019pay} while the remaining half feeds an MSA layer.
 This approach effectively reduces the number of operations performed by the MSA layer.
 It allows the MSA to focus on capturing the global relationship between inputs instead of local relationships between neighboring segments/patches.
-Compared to self-attention, LightConv has a fixed context window, and it determines the importance of context elements with a set of weights that do not change over time steps.
-Hence, the combination between the MSA and LightConv layers allows the model to be faster and requires significantly fewer parameters ($H * k$) with $H$ Attention Head and $K$ Kernel Size.
-The LightConv block, as presented in the original work \cite{wu2019pay}, is computed as follow:

-where $SoftMaxDConv()$ is a depth-wise convolutional layer that has been normalized over the kernel dimension with a softmax function.